NexPlayer/Android-SDK/advanced.md

     The application must implement this interface in order to receive error events fromNexVideoView.
 - `interface OnExternalSubtitleChangedListener`

-    The application must implement this interface in order to receiveonExternalSubtitleChangedevents from NexVideoView.
+    The application must implement this interface in order to receive onExternalSubtitleChanged events from NexVideoView.
 - `interface OnFastPlayListener`

-    The application must implement this interface in order to receivefastPlayrelated events fromNexVideoView.
+    The application must implement this interface in order to receive fast Play related events from NexVideoView.
 - `interface OnInfoListener`

-    This interface transfer updatedNexContentInformationto the application.
+    This interface transfer updated NexContentInformation to the application.

 - `interface OnMediaStreamChangedListener`

-    The application must implement this interface in order to receiveonMediaStreamChangedevents from NexVideoView.
+    The application must implement this interface in order to receive onMediaStreamChanged events from NexVideoView.
 - `interface OnPauseCompleteListener`

-    The application must implement this interface in order to receiveonPauseCompleteevents fromNexVideoView.
+    The application must implement this interface in order to receive onPauseComplete events from NexVideoView.
 - `interface OnPreparedListener`

-    The application must implement this interface in order to receiveNexVideoViewevents when NexPlayer™ is ready for the playback.
+    The application must implement this interface in order to receive NexVideoView events when NexPlayer™ is ready for the playback.
 - `interface OnResumeCompleteListener`

-    The application must implement this interface in order to receiveonResumeCompleteevents fromNexVideoView.
+    The application must implement this interface in order to receive onResumeComplete events from NexVideoView.
 - `interface OnSeekCompleteListener`

-    The application must implement this interface in order to receive events fromNexVideoViewwhenseekis successful.
+    The application must implement this interface in order to receive events from NexVideoView when seek is successful.
 - `interface OnStartCompleteListener`

-    The application must implement this interface in order to receive onstartComplete events fromNexVideoView.
+    The application must implement this interface in order to receive onstartComplete events from NexVideoView.
 - `interface OnStopCompleteListener`

-    The application must implement this interface in order to receive onStopComplete events fromNexVideoView.
+    The application must implement this interface in order to receive onStopComplete events from NexVideoView.
 - `interface OnTimedMetaRenderRenderListener`

-    The application must implement this interface in order to receive TimedMeta events fromNexVideoView.
+    The application must implement this interface in order to receive TimedMeta events from NexVideoView.
 - `interface OnTimeUpdateListener`
 - `enum ScalingMode`